-The Loan Agreement contains covenants that include, among others, covenants that limit our ability to dispose of assets, enter into mergers or acquisitions, incur indebtedness, incur liens, pay dividends or make distributions on our capital stock, make investments or loans, and enter into certain affiliate transactions, in each case subject to customary exceptions for a credit facility of this size and type.
-Additional covenants apply when we have outstanding borrowings under the revolving credit facility or when we hold less than
+The Loan Agreement establishes covenants related to maintaining a minimum liquidity ratio, achieving a minimum sales growth measured over a trailing twelve month period and maintaining a minimum cash balance.
+Additional covenants include, among others, covenants that limit our ability to dispose of assets, enter into mergers or acquisitions, incur indebtedness, incur liens, pay dividends or make distributions on our capital stock, make investments or loans and enter into certain affiliate transactions, in each case subject to customary exceptions for a credit facility of this size and type.
+Certain covenants apply when we have outstanding borrowings under the revolving credit facility or when we hold less than \$20,000 in cash and investments with SVB.

-\$20,000 in cash and investments with SVB.
-Financial covenants under the credit facility include minimum trailing twelve month revenues and a minimum liquidity ratio.
 Further, a minimum fixed charge ratio applies when specific covenant milestones are achieved.
 The occurrence of an event of default could result in an increase to the applicable interest rate by 3.0%, an acceleration of all obligations under the Loan Agreement, an obligation to repay all obligations in full and a right by SVB to exercise all remedies available to it under the Loan Agreement and related agreements including the Guaranty and Security Agreement.
 Specified assets have been pledged as collateral.

-In connection with the terms of our Mason facility lease, a letter of credit in the amount of \$1,250 was issued to the landlord of our Mason facility in October 2015 and remains outstanding as of June 30, 2016.
+In connection with the terms of our corporate headquarters lease agreement, a letter of credit in the amount of \$1,250 was issued to the landlord in October 2015 and remains outstanding as of March 31, 2017.

 Uses of liquidity and capital resources.
-Our future capital requirements depend on a number of factors, including the rate of market acceptance of our current and future products, the resources we devote to developing and supporting our products, future expenses to expand and support our sales and marketing efforts, costs relating to changes in regulatory policies or laws that affect our operations and costs of filing, costs associated with clinical trials and securing regulatory approval for new products, costs associated with acquiring and integrating businesses, costs associated with prosecuting, defending and enforcing our intellectual property rights and possible acquisitions and joint ventures.
+Our future capital requirements depend on a number of factors, including the rate of market acceptance of our current and future products, the resources we devote to developing and supporting our products, future expenses to expand and support our sales and marketing efforts, costs relating to changes in regulatory policies or laws that affect our operations and costs of filings, costs associated with clinical trials and securing regulatory approval for new products, costs associated with acquiring and integrating businesses, costs associated with prosecuting, defending and enforcing our intellectual property rights and possible acquisitions and joint ventures.
 Global economic turmoil may adversely impact our revenue, access to the capital markets or future demand for our products.